 Any irrigation system with a conventional irrigation controller can be upgraded to an unpowered system where each solenoid valve is replaced by an Unpowered Wicking Valve.
 The conventional irrigation controller and the associated wiring become redundant.

 The Unpowered Wicking Valve has a standard one inch (25 mm) inlet and outlet.
+It is also available with a 40 mm inlet and outlet (contact Measured Irrigation for a quote).

 It is assumed the same drippers are used throughout the irrigation application.